singh-man/books/ds/031_BigO-Notation.md

 #### Statements with function/ procedure calls

 When a statement involves a function/ procedure call, the complexity of the statement includes the complexity of the function/ procedure.
-Assume that you know that function/ procedure f takes constant time, and that function/procedure g takes time proportional to (linear in) the value of its parameter k.
+Assume that you know that function/ procedure *f* takes constant time, and that function/procedure *g* takes time proportional to (linear in) the value of its parameter *k*.
 Then the statements below have the time complexities indicated.

 	f(k) has O(1)
 	g(k) has O(k)